alexle/alexle.github.com/posts/100-miles.markdown

    width=300
    height=227></amp-img>

-It doesn't sound very impressive, but completing this goal ranks as one of the **top-five** achievements in my life so far.
+It doesn't sound very impressive, but completing this goal ranks as one of the better achievements in my life.
 Not so much for the number of miles or difficulty of the runs.
 But more for the [commitment][2] required to go through with it.

 There were so many days I just wanted to sleep in, or relax to a TV show after a long day of work.
 So many chances to say, "I'll just run tomorrow".
 And so many moments to simply **stop**.

-I couldn't be happier with how well this goal played out.
+I'm ecstatic with how well this goal played out.
 To say it was a success is an understatement.
 Running this year has completely transformed my views on health and fitness, and combined with some [CrossFit][3] workouts, helped me become the fittest I've ever been.

 While I understand running isn't for everyone, it's hard not to share and endorse something which has had such a positive impact on your life.

 I use to be one of those people who believed "running was [boring][5]" and "running was bad for your knees".
 Now, I  think differently and actually look forward to it.

 As the year comes to a close, give some thought to some positive activities you dread or dislike (waking up early, making a budget, working out).
 With a plan and some focus, your view and life may change when all is said and done.